 Step 5: Prepare Story Board

 Proposal storyboards should be developed using brainstorming and storyboarding techniques.
 The volume team leader should be responsible for planning and holding a brainstorming session with the volume technical writers.
 Together, each section of the proposal volume should be divided into sub-sections.
-For each sub-section, supporting themes, key selling points, and visuals should be developed.
+Supporting themes, key selling points, and visuals should be developed for each sub-section.

 Step 6: Pink Review

-Each volume leader should brief their story board to the Proposal Manager.
-It’s the responsibility of the proposal manager to ensure that story board satisfies the requirements in the RFP and complements the overall story of the proposal
+Each volume leader should brief their storyboard to the Proposal Manager.
+It’s the responsibility of the proposal manager to ensure that the storyboard satisfies the RFP requirements and complements the proposal’s overall story.

 The first rough draft is prepared by team members and reviewed by each volume manager.